MelonHUSK/Snake-Game/README.md

 # Snake-Game
 The Old Snake Game Revamped.
-Assests and scripts for said assest are still missing.
+Assests and scripts for said assest are still missing (except for the snake).
 Be patient dammit.